 How does bone and joint degeneration develop and can this be controlled to reduce disability?

-Can biomaterials help regenerate tissue and organs in humans?
+Can biomaterials modulate tissue and organs regeneration in humans?

 Biomechanics of bone and joint; biomechanical analysis of lumbar interbody fusion, new artificial intervertebral disc design and shape memory alloy in spine surgery.
 Finger fracture fixations, flexor tendon injuries and sports injuries biomechanics; biomechanics of total hip replacement; fixation implant design and development; biomechanical evaluation of biomaterials; cell biomechanics and micro/ nano-biomechanics.